 The verdict is in, folks.
 Book trailers are an indispensable tool for evangelizing books to the online world.
-We’ve compiled a list of 14 book trailers with millions of views with the hope of sharing one valuable insight with our writer friends: book trailers work, period.
-Shame on writers who haven’t made a little book movie for their story yet–look at these views!
+We’ve created a list of 14 book trailers with millions of views with the hope of sharing one valuable insight with our writer friends: video works, period.
+Shame on writers with iPhones who haven’t made a little book movie or author interview for their story yet–look at these views!

 Pete The Cat